-The Board has adopted a charter for the Nominating Committee, a copy of which is available on the Company's website at www.investors.sterlingbank.com.
-In 2017 and early 2018, the full Board discussed the merits of and appointed each of Lyle Wolberg and Rachel Tronstein Stewart to our Board and the board of directors of our banking subsidiary.
+The Board has adopted a charter for the Nominating Committee, a copy of which is available on the Company's website at investors.sterlingbank.com.
+The Nominating Committee held one (1) meeting in 2018.

 Compensation Committee

 Compensation Committee.
 The Compensation Committee is responsible for discharging the board of directors' responsibilities relating to compensation of the executives and directors.
 Among other things, the Compensation Committee: